WebFuzzing/EvoMaster/docs/joss-paper/paper.md

-To address this problem, in *Software Engineering* (SE) research a lot of effort has been spent in trying to design and implement novel techniques aimed at automating several different tasks in SE, where software testing is among the most studied tasks.
+To address this problem, in *Software Engineering* (SE) research a lot of effort has been spent in trying to design and implement novel techniques aimed at automating several different tasks, where software testing is among the most studied tasks.
 *Search-Based Software Testing* (SBST) [@harman2012search] casts the problem of software testing as an optimization problem, aimed at, for example, maximizing code coverage and fault detection.